maximilian-janisch/2020-UZH-Random-Forests/README.md

 # Sustainable-Forest-Of-Codes
-Repository for the final project of the course An Introduction to Machine Learning by Marco and Maximilian

 ## Short Description
 This repository contains an implementation of the [Random Forest algorithm for classification](https://en.wikipedia.org/wiki/Random_forest).
 This algorithm is then applied to an artifically generated dataset about e-scooters.
 Also, the performance of the algorithm is compared to that of other common classification algorithms from the sklearn library.